LogaMithran/logamithran.github.io/content/posts/cron-kafka.md

 Polling vs Real-Time data sync

-In today's world, syncing and processing data is crucial in real time.
+Syncing and processing data is crucial in real time.
 Running concurrent crons in place may solve the issue, but is it really enough when you have millions of records to handle?

 ### Use case
 Some of the use cases where kafka connect can be useful